 from time to time in advance during the Term

 14.2 The Customer will pay the Charges to the Company

 on or before the dates set out on the Order Form.

 14.3 All Charges stated in or in relation to the Agreement are stated exclusive of VAT, unless the context requires otherwise.

-14.4 Charges must be paid by debit or credit card, direct debit or bank transfer (using such payment details as are notified by the Company to the Customer from time to time).
+14.4 Charges must be paid by debit or credit card, direct debit, bank transfer or cheque (see point 14.5) (using such payment details as are notified by the Company to the Customer from time to time).

 (a) charge the Customer interest on the overdue amount at the rate of 5% per year above the base rate of HSBC Bank Plc from time to time (which interest will accrue daily until the date of actual payment, be compounded quarterly, and be payable on demand); or

 (b) claim interest and statutory compensation from the Customer pursuant to the Late Payment of Commercial Debts (Interest) Act 1998.

 14.7 The Company may vary the Charges by giving to the Customer at least 60 days' notice of variation expiring at any time after the end of the Minimum Term.